• Home

 “I read about three hours a day, on average,” the CEO continued.
 “And you just never know when the things that you’ve read are going to click together.”

-The leaders who have their own boundaries: no meetings or emails
+The leaders who have their own boundaries: No meetings or emails

-The executive, who also led as Facebook’s managing director for Northern and Central Europe operations in 2012, picked up a few lessons working under Mark Zuckerberg.
+The executive, who also served as Facebook’s managing director for Northern and Central Europe operations in 2012, picked up a few lessons working under Mark Zuckerberg.
 In those early days of Meta’s evolution, Ott learned to pour all of his time into what matters most—and that doesn’t include inessential meetings.

 “One of the things I’m also passing on is, there’s only so many hours in a day,” Ott told Fortune last year.
 “Ask yourself, what is the real one thing you could do today to really have an impact, make a difference?
 Ask yourself, do you need to be in that meeting or not?”

 Other CEOs have taken a more direct approach to the time-suck of meetings.
-Fellow airline leader Bob Jordan, the chief executive of Southwest Airlines, set a new rule in place for 2026: his calendar will stay completely clear every Wednesday, Thursday, and Friday afternoon.
+Fellow airline leader Bob Jordan, the chief executive of Southwest Airlines, set a new rule in place for 2026: His calendar will stay completely clear every Wednesday, Thursday, and Friday afternoon.
 No meetings are allowed—he’s protecting his time to “think about what’s important right now.”

 “When you first start, it’s easy to confuse busyness and going to meetings with leadership,” Jordan said at the New York Times DealBook Summit in December 2025.
 “Because what we all find, I’m sure, is there’s no time to ‘work,’ and you confuse going to meetings with the work.”